Skip to main content

 "clear phone case iPhone 15 Pro Max" (7 words)

-Content Strategy Implications
+Content Strategy for Different Keywords

 Short-tail Strategy

-• • Target on category and homepage
+• • Target general keywords on category and homepage

 • • Build topical authority